binnisb/Learn.jl/docs/src/create_package.md

 To be able to push the docs to GitHub pages, I needed to follow [DocumenterTools.genkeys](https://juliadocs.github.io/Documenter.jl/stable/lib/public/#DocumenterTools.genkeys) and create the deploy key and `DOCUMENTER_KEY` secret.

-To run DocTests within `src/*.jl` files you need to add a line to [docs/make.jl]:
+## Tests, Documenter and doctests

+The template above creates a `GitHub Action` to build the docs, and run `doctest`.
+Out of the box it actually couldn't run `doctest` with tests defined in doc strings in source files.

+How I solved it:

+First I created a [docs/make_structure.jl](docs/make_structucture.jl) which imports and setup what is needed for `Documenter` and `doctest`, and then two files [docs/make_docstring.jl](docs/make_docstring.jl) and [docs/make.jl](docs/make.jl), where the former only runs doctest, and the latter runs doctest and builds and deploys the docs.

+Both cases needed the following, which lives in `make_structure.jl`

 ```julia
 DocMeta.setdocmeta!(Learn, :DocTestSetup, :(using Learn); recursive=true)
 ```
 which makes the Learn module available in all Docstrings in the julia files.
 If you create submodules, that might need some extra manipulations to get that working.

 I also chaged the `.github/workflows/ci.yml` to call a file `make_doctest.jl` for running the tests, and then calling `make.jl` to build the docs and deploy.
-I refactored out the library calls and setup needed for both.

 Then from terminal: